baggiponte/polars-katas/README.md

 ![polar-youngling](./public/polars-katas.png)

-## 🍱 Preparations for this journey
+## 🍱 Preparations for this Journey

 1. Install [`PDM`](https://pdm-project.org/latest/#recommended-installation-method) or any other PEP-517 PEP-518 compliant package manger (basically, not `poetry`).